 Over the years a number of Pope John students have pursued the educational opportunities afforded by the United States military.
-Scholarships vary with the service academies providing a full scholarship and a variety of other scholarship opportunities via ROTC, National Guard, Military Colleges, and Maritime Academies.
+Scholarship amounts can vary.
+US Service Academies provide a full scholarship.
+A variety of other scholarship opportunities can be earned via Reserve Officer Training Corp (ROTC), National Guard, Military Colleges, and Maritime Academies.
 Opportunities fall into one or more of the following categories: